JustKiddings/GPORT/README.md

 **GPORT** (GPO + Import) is a PowerShell script designed to automate the hardening of Windows machines by importing Group Policy Object (GPO) backups.

 The hardening settings imported by this script are derived from the **CIS Microsoft Windows 10 Enterprise Benchmark (v.4.0.0) - Level 1**.
+You can obtain the official benchmark document from [CIS Security Benchmarks](https://learn.cisecurity.org/benchmarks).

 ## Prerequisites